Mingkai14/Features_Extraction/README.md

 # DDGWizard

   DDGWizard is a software pipeline for prediction of the changes in protein thermostability (ΔΔG/ddG) upon point mutation, based on broader feature space and data science process.
 DDGWizard continuously calls a series of software to extract features, then carries out RFE (Recursive Feature Elimination) feature selection and XGBoost machine learning.
-DDWizard generates HRMs (Hypothetical Reverse Mutations) involved in training to increase prediction ability of forward and reverse mutations, and according to benchmarking, it has achieved superior or comparable predictive performance to state-of-the-art algorithms.
+DDWizard generates HRMs (Hypothetical Reverse Mutations) involving in training to enhance prediction ability of forward and reverse mutations, and according to benchmarking, it has achieved superior or comparable predictive performance to state-of-the-art algorithms.
 DDGWizard supports multi-process handling to meet the needs of large-scale computations, and its generation of 1547 relevant features makes it an equally effective tool for protein thermodynamic characterization.

-DDGWizard has two parts: A. Prediction part for calculating ddG.
-B. Characterization part for generating feature set to describe protein thermodynamics.
+DDGWizard has two parts: A. Prediction part, for calculating ddG.
+B. Characterization part, for generating feature set to describe protein thermodynamics.

 They have different useages: